hdrpano/map-creator/README.md

 ### Privacy & connectivity

-License activation and elevation requests require an internet connection.
+Elevation requests require an internet connection.
 Missions are processed locally on your computer.

 ---